mkshaonexe/bainary_wave_generator-/README.md

 That's it! 🎉

-## 🧘 What are Theta Waves?
+## 🧠 What are the Different Brainwave Frequencies?

-Theta waves (4-8 Hz) are brain waves associated with:
+### 🧠 Schumann Resonance (7.83 Hz)
+- **Earth's natural electromagnetic frequency**
+- Stops overthinking and calms the mind
+- Promotes natural, grounded mental state
+- Helps reduce anxiety and stress

+### 📚 Beta Waves (14-20 Hz)
+- **Active concentration and focus**
+- Improves attention and working memory
-- Deep relaxation and meditation
+- Enhances learning and cognitive performance
-- Reduced mental chatter and overthinking
+- Perfect for study and work sessions

+### 😴 Delta Waves (1-3 Hz)
-- Enhanced creativity and intuition
+- **Deep sleep and healing**
+- Mimics slow-wave sleep patterns
-- Improved sleep quality
+- Helps with insomnia and sleep disorders
-- Access to subconscious mind
+- Promotes physical healing and recovery

 ## 🔊 How Binaural Beats Work